cherryhill/islandora_pbcore_display/README.md

 CONFIGURATION
 -------------
-The islandora MODS display module is used by selecting it to be the default metadata display viewer at "your_site/admin/islandora/metadata".
+The islandora PBCore display module is used by selecting it to be the default metadata display viewer at "your_site/admin/islandora/metadata".

 CUSTOMIZATION
 -------------